Skip to article frontmatterSkip to article content

 b0 = y_bar - b1 * x_bar # Calculate beta_0_hat using the formula

 The code first loads the ceosal1 dataset and extracts the ‘roe’ and ‘salary’ columns as our xx and yy variables, respectively.
 Then, it calculates the covariance between roe and salary, the variance of roe, and the means of both variables.
-Finally, it applies the formulas to compute β^1\hat{\beta}_1 and β^0\hat{\beta}_0 and prints them.
+Finally, it applies the formulas to compute β^1\hat{\beta}_1 and β^0\hat{\beta}_0 and displays them.

 Now, let’s use the statsmodels library, which provides a more convenient and comprehensive way to perform OLS regression.
 This will also serve as a verification of our manual calculations.